Southwest Airlines Plans Iceland Flights As Of 2026: What’s The Play?

 Bottom line

-While plans could still change, Southwest Airlines is reportedly pursuing launching flights to Iceland as of the spring of 2026, with the first route being from Baltimore to Keflavik.
+While plans could still change, Southwest Airlines is pursuing launching flights to Iceland as of 2026, with the first route being from Baltimore to Keflavik, followed by a flight out of Nashville.
 This is something that would’ve likely seemed unthinkable several years ago.

 The route is unlikely to directly be that profitable, so the logic here is quite simple.
 Southwest wants to develop a closer partnership with Icelandair, and pilots are requiring that the airline be able to fly its own metal to Iceland.
 Furthermore, being able to offer points earning and redemption opportunities to destinations across Europe could make Rapid Rewards much more interesting to people.